etdon/winj/README.md

   as logically tied components.
 - Lightweight with zero third-party runtime dependencies (less than 1 MB in compiled size).

-## Warnings
+## Warning

-- The bindings are far from complete, you can however define new bindings in your own project without modifying the library directly.
-- No production promises: Names and locations might change, things might get refactored changing the fundamental structure.
+No production promises: Names and locations might change, things might get refactored changing the fundamental structure.
 Published full release versions will remain untouched (unless critical fixes are needed) and changes will only be shipped with the next version.
 Snapshot versions might change at any time.